inkstitch/inkstitch/collections/_developers/en/002-002-001-manual-setup.md

 pip install -e pyembroidery/
 ```

-We recommend to use `pyenv` to avoid the need of root privileges for `pip`.
+We recommend to use `pyenv` with python 3.8.

 ### 3. Python Dependencies